oaworks/obsolete_API/README.md

-# Open Access Button API
+# OBSOLETE Open Access Button API

 This repo will automatically deploy changes committed to the API.
 There is a develop branch and a master branch.